Herbs to Grow at Home

 There are many great herbs to grow at home.
 Herbs have many uses, whether it’s for flavouring food, making tea or companion planting.
 My favourite aspect of herbs is that they are easy to grow, and most of them require very little maintenance.

 Herbs are some of the easiest and versatile plants to add to our gardens.
 Many of them are beautiful, aromatic, attracts pollinators, are packed full of culinary and medicinal uses.
 They are also great for organic gardening, as adding a different amount of herbs throughout your garden, can help protect and aid your vegetables.
 The nectar the herbs produce attracts predator insects that will rid your garden of nasty pests.

 Here are some great herbs to try at home:

-- Chives are very easy to grow from seed.
-Goes great in salads, soups and stews.
+- Chives – are very easy to grow from seed.
+They are great in salads, soups and stews.

-- Greek oregano is the plant used for it’s essential oils for “Oil of oregano”.
-The reason is because Greek oregano has very high concentrations of essential oil, making it the most suitable for production, but this also makes it a great choice for us to plant in our gardens.
-This essential oil has amazing antibacterial and anti viral properties, it also boosts the immune system.
-A tea can easily be made with two tablespoons of fresh leaves, and let steeped for 8 minutes.
+- Greek oregano – is the plant used for its essential oils for “Oil of oregano.”
+The reason is that Greek oregano has very high concentrations of essential oil, making it the most suitable for production, but this also makes it an excellent choice for us to plant in our gardens.
+This essential oil has amazing antibacterial and antiviral properties; it also boosts the immune system.
+Tea can easily be made with two tablespoons of fresh leaves and let steep for 8 minutes.

-- Lemon balm can grow anywhere from 70-150 cm in height.
+- Lemon balm – can grow anywhere from 70-150 cm in height.
 As the name suggests is smells and tastes like lemon.
-It’s a very pleasant lemon aroma and flavour that is often used in seasoning meat, or made into a great tasting tea.
+It’s a delightful lemon aroma and flavour that is often used in seasoning meat or made into a great tasting tea.
 This herb is very easy to germinate from seed.